Notable AI Models Documentation

 - indisputable historical significance.

-Where there are many related models, for example several checkpoints along training or several sizes of a given model family, the database preferentially includes the version that used the most compute.
+Where there are many related models, for example several checkpoints along training or several sizes of a given model family, the dataset preferentially includes the version that used the most compute.
 Other versions may be included where they are notable in their own right.

 State of the art

 Identifying whether a model is state of the art can be a more involved process, compared to simply checking citations or the training compute budget.
 We consider a model to be state of the art if there is good reason to believe that it was the best existing model at the time for a task of genuine interest.
-The default way to provide evidence for this is state of the art performance on a recognised benchmark.
+The default way to provide evidence for this is state-of-the-art performance on a recognised benchmark.

 To be recognised, a benchmark should have any of the following: